-- Application: To begin the process of becoming a foster at HSMC you must first complete a foster application.
-This can be done by visiting the shelter or filling out the application below.
+- Application: To begin becoming a foster at HSMC, you must complete a foster application.
+This can be done by visiting the shelter for an application, printing, or filling out the application below.

-- Agreement: Please make sure you read thoroughly the agreement attached to the application.
+- Agreement: Please thoroughly read the agreement attached to the application.

 - Handbook: You will be expected to review this handbook thoroughly and become familiar with all sections.

-- ‘Active’ fosters are participants in the HSMC Foster Program who have completed steps 1 – 4 above and provided foster care for at least one HSMC animal within the past six (6) months.
+- ‘Active’ fosters are participants in the HSMC Foster Program who have completed all steps.

-- “Inactive’ fosters are if more than 6 months have passed since the completion of the last foster.
+- ‘Inactive’ fosters are if more than six months have passed since the completion of the last foster.

-- Fostering may be limited by HSMC in its sole discretion.
+- HSMC may limit fostering in its sole discretion.